15 Traveller reviews from Holiday Watchdog

 See you all next year !!

+"Lovely hotel, got back last night after my second stay there in 4 months, mum has been 3 times.
+Its so warm and friendly, all the staff are helpful and smiley, gives you the feel good factor.
 3 of the staff come over before we left and said goodbye , never had that before.
 They go out their way to help you, will definitely go again."

-- Travel date: Wed 7th of September 2016
+- Travel date: 7th September 2016

 Lovely hotel, lovely resort